 Encourage your student to visit our office early and often.
 Our career advisors are readily available by appointment and during drop-in hours.

-We encourage you to look through our website to get a full picture of the different programs and resources we offer.
+We encourage you to browse our website to get a full picture of the different programs and resources we offer.

 Be a Resource for Other Students